ROCm/rocSHMEM/docs/compile_and_run.rst

       - Default Value
       - Description
     * - ROCSHMEM_HEAP_SIZE
-      - 1 GB
+      - 1
-      - Defines the size of the rocSHMEM symmetric heap.
+      - Defines the size of the rocSHMEM symmetric heap in GB.
         Note the heap is on the GPU memory.
     * - ROCSHMEM_MAX_NUM_CONTEXTS
       - 1024